auth0/docs/articles/protocols/saml/adfs.md

 ## Create a SAML connection with Auth0 as the service provider

 1. Follow the tutorial on creating a SAML connection where [Auth0 acts as the service provider](/protocols/saml/saml-sp-generic).
-Where prompted, upload the signing certificate you exported from AD FS.
+Where prompted, upload the signing certificate you exported from ADFS.

     The sign in and sign out URLs are usually in the form of `https://your.adfs.server/adfs/ls`.

 2. Click **Save**.
-A page with instructions for creating a new Relying Party Trust in AD FS appears displaying the exact values required for your Auth0 account/connection.
+A page with instructions for creating a new Relying Party Trust in ADFS appears displaying the exact values required for your Auth0 account/connection.
 Make a note of these values.

     Here is an example: